grahamwaters/Sherwood/README.md

 * checking the status of an order

 ## Installation
 This code uses Python3.
+For our purposes you should create a conda environment using Python version 3.9.6.
+Name the environment: 'Sherwood'
 First, install the following dependencies:
 * [Robin-Stocks](http://www.robin-stocks.com/en/latest/quickstart.html): `pip3 install robin_stocks`
 * [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html): `pip3 install pandas`
 * [TA-Lib](https://www.ta-lib.org/): download their tarball and compile it